Homelands Primary School

 We also incorporate the advice provided as a result of assessments, both internal and external and, the strategies described in Education, Health and Care plans.

-As part of our requirement to keep the appropriateness of our curriculum and learning environment under review, we have recently made the following improvements as part of the school’s accessibility planning: o Created more accessible information for parents on our website;
+As part of our requirement to keep the appropriateness of our curriculum and learning environment under review, we have recently made the following improvements as part of the school’s accessibility planning:

 How will we ensure we get the services, provision and equipment that children and young people need?

-The Senior Leadership Team work collaboratively with parents, class teachers and support staff to monitor provision.
+The Senior Leadership Team (SLT) including the SENDCo, work collaboratively with parents, class teachers and support staff to monitor provision.
 We also have the support of a variety of professionals throughout Torbay for expert guidance and specialist equipment.
 Where external advisors recommend the use of equipment or facilities that the school does not have, we will purchase it using notional SEN funding or seek it by loan.
 There may be rare occasions when we do not have the resources or facilities to meet the specific needs of an individual child; where this occurs, we may suggest a more appropriate, alternative setting.

 How is this provision funded?